fuseraft/kiwi/README.md

 # Kiwi 🥝

-Kiwi is a dynamically-typed, object-oriented programming language designed.
+Kiwi is a dynamically-typed, general-purpose scripting language.

 ## Table of Contents